Info icon

 3. Choose Source/Destination (CIDR), type 192.168.0.0/16, and press Enter.

-06 Change the AWS region from the navigation bar and repeat the audit process for other regions.
+06 Change the AWS cloud region from the navigation bar and repeat the Audit process for other regions.

 Using AWS CLI

-01 Run describe-security-groups command (OSX/Linux/UNIX) with predefined and custom query filters to expose the Amazon EC2 security groups that allow inbound/ingress traffic from RFC-1918 CIDRs:
+01 Run describe-security-groups command (OSX/Linux/UNIX) with predefined and custom output filters to expose the Amazon EC2 security groups that allow inbound (ingress) traffic from RFC-1918 CIDRs:

 aws ec2 describe-security-groups